-It may surprise you how quickly you can accumulate a million dollars.
+What does it take to be a millionaire?
+It may surprise you to learn how quickly you can accumulate a million dollars.
 Use this calculator to determine the annual amount you would have to set aside each year to reach a million dollars and reach your goal to be a millionaire.

 Using the “How Much to Save to Become a Millionaire” Calculator

 The million-dollar savings calculator from Money Help Center is not just for dreamers.
 This free calculator gives you a relatively accurate and bias-free idea of how you can join the ranks of millionaires.
 If you want to use the calculator to save up, keep in mind the following tips to get to a million dollars:

 1. Start Early